ChenChengKuan/academic-kickstart/content/post/nlp_generative_model.md

 The final score of input sentence $s\_i$ is the expectation over the whole reference set, which is contruced by randomly sampling real setences during learning.
 This simple modification of loss improve SeqGAN in various task as shown in Fig 16.
 RankGAN has better performance on synthetic data, Chinese poem generation, coco-caption generation in BLEU and human study.
 They also have better BLEU score on generate Shakespear play.
 <figure>
 <img src="/img/nlg_overview_fig16.png" height="1200" width="800" style="background:none; border:none; box-shadow:none; margin=0; padding=0"/>
 <figcaption align="middle">Left: The performance comparion among RankGAN and other baselines on synthetic data.
+The green vertical line marks the start of adversarial training.
 Up-right: The performance comparison on Chinese poem generation Bottom-right: The perforance comparison on coco-caption generation</figcaption>
 </figure>

+Despite the improvements bring by the above methods, there are still two issue not well addressed.
+The first using scalar as score might not be informative enought to guide the generator as it cannot well represent the intermediate structure of text during generation process.
+The second is estimating the intermediate reward prone to be noisy and sparse especially in long text generation, where generator get reward only when entire sentences are generated.

+Guo et al. propose LeakGAN which combine hierarchial reinforcement~\cite{} learning and feature matching in~\cite{} to address these issues.